pillboxer/Cosi-Fan-Tutte/Movements/Come Scoglio.md

 <ins>*Bar 118:*</ins>

 **Diminished 7th in F Major**.
-Height of drama as Fiordiligi reaches her highest note of the movement.Double stops in the violins as well as an sforzando.
+Height of drama delivered by the diminshed 7th.
+Double stops in the violins as well as an sforzando.
 Tutti

 <ins>*Bar 119:*</ins>